aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

 ## **Link All Fonts When Converting Presentation to HTML**

-Instead of embedding fonts (which increase output HTML size) you can link it by implementing your own version of controller (LinkAllFontsHtmlController in the example below).
+If you do not want to embed fonts (to avoid increasing the size of the resulting HTML), you can link all fonts by implementing your own  `LinkAllFontsHtmlController` version.

-This C# code shows you how to link all fonts in the output HTML document (excluding "Calibri" and "Arial", that the system already contains):
+This C# code shows you how to convert a PowerPoint to HTML while linking all fonts and excluding "Calibri" and "Arial" (since they already exist in the system):

 ```c#
 using (Presentation pres = new Presentation("pres.pptx"))